-- Procedure code 00170 with modifier U3 is for the anesthesiologist or certified registered nurse anesthetist (CRNA) to use on the claim form. - Procedure code 41899 with modifier U3 is for the facility to use on the claim form.
-Procedure code 41899 does not require prior authorization for ASCs and Hospital-based Ambulatory Surgical Centers (HASCs). - An appropriate diagnosis code must be used on the claim form. - Modifier U3 identifies that the service is associated with THSteps.
+- Procedure code 00170 with modifier U3 is for the anesthesiologist or certified registered nurse anesthetist (CRNA) to use on the claim form. - [Revised] Procedure code G0330 may be reimbursed for facility services in the outpatient hospital setting to ASCs and Hospital-based Ambulatory Surgical Centers (HASCs) for dental rehabilitation procedure(s) performed on a client who requires monitored anesthesia (e.g., general, intravenous sedation and the use of an operating room). - An appropriate diagnosis code must be used on the claim form.

+• Modifier U3 identifies that the service is associated with THSteps.